BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.51 <a name="version451"></a>
+The airpressure value is now uploaded to opensensemap.org.
+The hPa sensor created afterwards in opensensemap can be added by connecting a terminal program directly to the USB-C connector of the OmgevingsMonitor.
+Enter a number of characters, for example, HelpMe.
+If the sensor key in opensensemap.org is completely different, the command $5,here_the_sensorid can be executed.
+For a key where only the last two characters differ from the boxid, #5,xx can be used.

 ## version 4.50 <a name="version450"></a>
 Added support for AHT20 en BMP280 Digital Pressure Sensor, I2C locking changed for 4 sensors